eecavanna/curl-to-email/README.md

 Here's how you can uninstall the tool:

-1. On Google Apps Script, delete the project.
+1. On Google Apps Script, remove the project.
 1. In your `~/.zshrc` file, remove the lines that match the contents of `shell-command/zshrc_snippet.sh.txt`.
 1. (Optional) Delete the clone of this repository (which includes this `README.md` file—goodbye!).